 - Proof of ownership of the premises, if rented

 - Proof of constitution of the business (Incorporation Certificate/ MOA/AOA/Partnership Deed)

 - Affidavit of non-conviction of proprietor/ partners/ directors under Drugs and Cosmetics Act, 1940.

-- Affidavit of registered pharmacist or competent person working full-time
+- Affidavit of a registered pharmacist or competent person working full-time

-- Appointment letter of registered pharmacist/competent person, if employed person.
+- Appointment letter of registered pharmacist/competent person, if an employed person.

-If you want to know some more details on company registration process in India then you can Click Here.
+If you want to know some more details on India’s company registration process, you can Click Here.

-It is mandatory to submit the proper verifiable documents regarding the area where the pharmacy is to be started.
+It is mandatory to submit the proper verifiable documents regarding the pharmacy’s area to be started.
 The apt space for a wholesale pharmacy is a prerequisite.
 The requirements change when both retail and wholesale are combined.
 Refrigerators and air-conditioners are a must for obvious reasons that concern the biomolecular damage to the vaccines, sera, insulin, injections, etc. The place should be kept clean and rodent free to ensure proper hygiene.